Zondax/drand/docs/contribution/overview.md

+---
+title: "Overview"
+sidebar_position: 1
+---

 ## Multi Chain Support
 Generating public randomness is the primary functionality of drand.
 Public randomness is generated collectively by drand nodes and is made publicly available.
 In the past, each node could only run one process which will generate random values.
-We contributed to the project by adding support to run more than one of these processes at the same time.
+**We contributed to the project by adding support to run more than one of these processes at the same time**.
 Therefore, now each node can run multiple processes (i.e., participate in multiple networks) at the same time, each of which is independent of each other, with its own set of parameters.
 All processes use the same node address to send messages to and the node will identify and dispatch the request to the correct process/network (running internally) using an ID, known as the Beacon ID.